brimdata/super/book/src/intro.md

 from the ground up.
 For example, there's no need for a set of Parquet input files to all be schema-compatible and it's easy to mix and match Parquet with JSON across queries.

+_It's time for the relational model to become a special case of an easier and broader approach for modern data._

 ## Super-structured Data